TheGamerCant/Mountain-Generals-Wild-Ride/__code/idea_generator/README.txt

 It must have a string name at "id", and can optionally have a localised name at "localised_name", a description at "localised_desc" and a gfx at "gfx" (whatever you put here will appear in the ideas.txt file, so don't prefix it with "GFX" or "GFX_idea" for example)

+There is also a boolean "use_index_variable" - this causes the game to store a seperate variable that keeps track of what idea version is active, which makes swapping ideas and deleting ideas significantly faster

 You then set the original base idea's modifiers under the "base_modifiers" branch - this should be fairly self-explanatory for anyone who's modded HoI4 before

 After that, you define "transformations" - each transformation representing an effect from a focus, decision, event, etc. that changes the modifiers of the idea.